Prior Learning Assessment

-- Gives students a chance to earn credit for up to four required courses in the major and up to 30 credits total.
+- Gives students a chance to earn credit for up to four required courses in the major.
+Up to 36 credits total can be provided via PLA.

 - Is available to incoming students and current students through training workshops offered by Learning Counts in both for-credit and non-credit formats.

 - Places an emphasis on "learning" in a professional setting.